 parental control over the child and the child's attempts to avoid

 When Your Child Enlists in Military Service

-If your child enlists in the military under the age of 21, that child is
+If your child enlists in the military under the age of 21, then that child

-before his or her 21st birthday, that child will be unemancipated.
+discharged before his or her 21st birthday, then that child will be unemancipated.

 Case law is conflicting on whether there are any circumstances other than